fluency828/Dify_chatbot/README.md

 # Dify_chatbot

-A chatbot front end based on python streamlit and Dify API
+A Streamlit Python front - end interface that can stream - fetch the Dify API and generate a word - by - word printing effect.

+You can use it by entering your URL and API key.